 To get to this pristine, peaceful alpine lake, you’ll follow an easy loop track in a mystical beech forest.
 The hike is a pleasure, with lots of birdsong and plenty of shade on a hot day.

-We recommend bringing a picnic lunch to enjoy along the shores of Lake Sylvan.
+I recommend bringing a picnic lunch to enjoy along the shores of Lake Sylvan.

 If you’re planning to camp, there’s a great DOC campsite at the trailhead—the Sylvan Campsite.
 This is a basic, no-frills campground but it’s in an absolutely stunning setting!
 Do bring insect repellent though, as sandflies can be present.

-We’d skip this hike in the winter months, as the trail can get quite muddy.
+I’d skip this hike in the winter months, as the trail can get quite muddy.